Featured in...

 Chat below to get started with JustAnswer

-How do I appeal a fixed penalty notice issued by the police?
+How do I challenge a fine issued by the police?

 You can’t ‘formally’ appeal an FPN issued by the police because there’s no actual process in place.